Your creative business is growing, and it’s time to bring on a legal expert to help you.

 Location, location, location

-The reason you want to ask this is lawyers are licensed on a state-by-state basis.
+The reason this matters is that lawyers are licensed on a state-by-state basis.

 I am a practicing attorney.
 And I am licensed by the state of California to practice law.

-A lot of attorneys have different rules around if they will work with someone who is in a different state.
+A lot of attorneys have different rules about whether they will work with someone who is in a different state.

-My rule is that I only serve California-based business or those who are in a dispute with the California-based business, even if you’re looking for copyright or trademark help.
+My rule is that I only serve California-based businesses or those who are in a dispute with a California-based business, even if you’re looking for copyright or trademark help.

 However, other attorneys, usually when it comes to things like copyright and trademarks, will help anyone in any state because those are federal laws.